top of page

 Brazoria National Wildlife Reserve

-Three Lesser Black-backed Gulls (incresing numbers on each visit over the years), Wilson's Snipe, a very obliging female/imm.
+Three Lesser Black-backed Gulls (incresing numbers on each visit over the years), Wilson's Snipe, a very obliging wet female/imm.
 Merlin landed next to my car for a prolonged period of time.

 Wilson's Snipe